 Samuel L. Jackson!!!
 What in the name of ill-conceived remakes is he doing here?

-(played by Dan O'Herlihy in the original)?
+I assume he's the equivalent of The Old Man character (played by Dan O'Herlihy in the original)?
 Except here his name's "Pat Novak."
 Yawn.

 I have an ominous feeling that the "Samuel L. Jackson Hair Rule" may be in full effect here.
 What's that, you ask?
 As a general rule, the quality of a film is inversely proportional to how much hair SLJ has and how oddly its styled.
 If he's completely bald in a film then it's more likely to be good (see The Avengers).
-If he's got weird hair, well then you're in for a bad time (see The Spirit)
+If he's got weird hair, well then you're in for a bad time (see The Spirit).

 It doesn't work every time (he had hair in Django Unchained and that one was pretty good), but it's true more often than not.